School formats in the collection

 Space-consuming, space-creating, expansive, introverted, plunging, dancing, stiff and straight as a stick – each sculpture has its own way of dealing with the space around it.
 While one is entirely focused on its centre, another powerfully twists away from it.
 And what about us?
 We twist right along with it!

 In this workshop, sculptures and objects are viewed, physically grasped and further developed creatively.
-Using performative methods, modelling clay or other materials, participants learn first-hand how figures develop in space.
+Using performative methods and different materials, participants learn first-hand how figures develop in space.

 IS THAT SO?
 LOOKING AND QUESTIONING